Trade show model

 Exhibition model "Radar"

-The radar module houses an LPR®-1DHP-350 radar sensor and a 7-inch monitor.
-An ESP32 provides the web interface for visualization via LAN.
-The web server was written in C++.
+The radar module contains an LPR®-1DHP-350 radar sensor and a 7-inch monitor.
+The ESP32 provides the web interface for visualization via LAN.
+The webserver was written in C++.

-For display output, a Raspberry PI 3+ loads the page in so-called kiosk mode and outputs it fullscreen via HDMI.
+For display on the monitor, a Raspberry Pi 3+ loads the page in so-called kiosk mode and outputs it full-screen via HDMI.

-Additional monitors can be connected wirelessly via WLAN or wired via RJ45 socket using PoE-LAN.
+Additional monitors can be connected wirelessly via Wi‑Fi or wired via an RJ45 socket using PoE LAN.

 Exhibition model "Solidwall"

-To demonstrate the permeability of radar waves in plastics, plates of different thicknesses and materials can be attached to the turntable with magnets.
-Through rotation these are cyclically turned into the radar beam.
+To demonstrate the permeability of radar waves in plastics, plates of different thicknesses and materials can be attached to the turntable using magnets.
+The rotational motion cyclically rotates them into the radar beam.

-The mechanical coupling between the motor shaft and the turntable is also magnetic.
-Thus the turntable is removable and its torque is limited.
+The mechanical coupling between the motor shaft and the plate is also carried out via magnets.
+This makes the turntable removable and limits its torque.

-The turntable speed can be adjusted via a potentiometer under the base.
+The rotational speed of the plate can be adjusted via a potentiometer under the base.

 Exhibition model "Tornado"